 - A very effective weight loss choice offering rapid weight loss.

-- It’s used to improve conditions related to obesity such as: diabetes, high blood pressure, high cholesterol, arthritis, sleep apnoea and heartburn.
+- Used to improve conditions related to obesity such as: diabetes, & high blood pressure, high cholesterol, arthritis, sleep heartburn.

 - Good long-term results.

 How much weight can I lose with a gastric bypass?

 Weight loss after gastric bypass surgery can vary depending on a person’s individual circumstances and commitment to making diet and lifestyle changes.